Automated Stores

 Market Mapping

 Within the automated stores industry, the Self-checkout segment has found the most traction as evidenced by the large number of incumbents and disruptors.
 Full automation solutions, such as Amazon’s Just Walk Out and Zippin, are gaining popularity among retail locations that rely on speed, such as concession stands in sports arenas, entertainment venues, and airports.
-Most players in these two segments are in an early stage, having products available in the market and going through the process of gaining customers.
+Most players in these two segments are in an Go-to-Market stage, having products available in the market and going through the process of gaining customers.

 Companies operating in the automated stocking and shelving solutions largely utilize computer vision-based technologies.
 Several companies in this segment also offer self-checkout solutions (e.g., Scandit, SuperSmart, Aisle 24, SeeChange, Everseen).
 The Smart cart segment, despite its limited number of players, has seen adoption across supermarkets and grocery retailer locations, such as Kroger and Whole Foods.